Roberto Mancini Profile

 In May 2008, Mancini was sacked by Inter and replaced by Jose Mourinho.

-Mancini returned to the club in 2014, but his second spell proved far less successful, and he would not add to the silverware won during his first spell.
+Mancini returned to the club in 2014, but his second coming proved far less successful, and he would not add to the silverware won during his first spell.

 During that second spell, Inter were sanctioned under UEFA Financial Fair Play Regulations.
-Mancini spent less than two years at the club in his second spell and returned an overall win percentage of just 46.75% as opposed to 61.95% in his first reign.
+Mancini spent less than two years at the club and returned an overall win percentage of just 46.75% as opposed to 61.95% in his first reign.

 Legendary status at Sampdoria